instituutnederlandsetaal/BlackLab/site/docs/development/050_solr.md

 Language, which is the whole point of BlackLab.

-Eventually, all BlackLab features will be made available through Solr, and distributed index and search will be enabled.
+Eventually, all BlackLab features will be made available through Solr, and distributed corpus and search will be enabled.

 :::

-## Querying a BlackLab index
+## Querying a BlackLab corpus

-You can load an existing BlackLab index as a Solr core.
+You can load an existing BlackLab corpus as a Solr core.
 For now, this only allows you to search for documents matching metadata fields.

 ### 1. Download a Solr release
 Releases can be found [here](https://archive.apache.org/dist/lucene/solr/) for versions `<=8` and [here](https://archive.apache.org/dist/solr/solr/) for `>=9`.